Fried Minted Artichokes – A new addition to the Spring garden

 If you like the crunchy outer leaves feel free to strip a little less.
 You can always strip more leaves off after frying if you change your mind.
 You can also make this with the “adult” artichokes, but you might want to scoop out the choke (the little hairs over the heart.)

 We’d love to hear what everyone else is planning for or excited to grow this year.
 What’s your favorite varieties or what are you trying to make room for.
-Garden Geeks Unite!
+Enjoy these fried artichoke hearts!

 Fried Minted Artichoke Recipe